EBZebra/docs/edge/source/api/Reboot.md

 ###Windows Mobile
 Note that in WM5.0 and up there is no software difference between a warm and a cold boot as the device uses persistent storage; both the file and registry will remain the same after boot.

-###Psion CE 6 Devices
-Cold boot is not supported on Psion CE6 devices.